tregotech/ttrends-streamlit/README.md

 ## Install

-To install dependencies using pipenv run
+To install dependencies in piplock using pipenv run
 ```
 pipenv install
 ```

 ## Usage

-This project uses Streamlit (https://streamlit.io/).
+This project uses [Streamlit] (https://streamlit.io/).

 To run locally use: